What is new(ish) / different in 2017

 Signing InSometimes there will be signs or chalked arrows between the accommodation and the registration desk helping you find it.
 If not a printed map may be useful the first time or follow the pack.
 If possible you should try and sign in on the Sunday afternoon, usually the crowds are a little long on the Monday morning so it may take a while to register.
 The conference sometimes runs out of T-shirts (especially larger sizes) or other sponsored items, so getting in early can secure yours.

 Conference GearWhen you sign in you will receive a bag with various stuff inside like pens, paper, toys, a conference guidebook, and advertising along with your conference T-shirt (better each year) and badge.
+The size of this varies from year to year and has generally been decreasing of recent years as attendees have indicated they prefer the conference budget to be spent elsewhere.
 Your badge should be worn (on its lanyard) at all times in the conference area.
 Besides the conference logo, your name, company, description, shell and editor (see registration above) there are some other symbols on the badge:

 - A local map means you come from the area and visitors can ask you questions like what to call a large glass of beer.